ShulkwiSEC/CSAW2024/PWN/DiveIntoNull/README.md

 exit
 ````

-as you see no commant if you read the challnge discrption it say
+as you see no commands work if you read the challnge discrption it say

 ```` Oops, I rm -rf 'ed my binaries ````